 Lab testing covers a specific segment of test scenarios.

-Testing is traditionally done by a QA department in a lab with few devices and emulators.
+Software testing is traditionally done by a quality assurance department in a lab with few devices and emulators.

 Emulators make it possible to cover a wider variety of hardware, but they aren’t fully representative of the actual device and its limitations.